The-AI-Alliance/enterprise-MCP/README.md

 In particular, see the AI Alliance [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) instructions.
 You will need to agree with the AI Alliance [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md).

+All _documentation_ contributions are licensed under the [Creative Commons Attribution 4.0 International](https://github.com/The-AI-Alliance/community/blob/main/LICENSE.CC-BY-4.0) (which is also in this repo, [LICENSE.CC-BY-4.0](LICENSE.CC-BY-4.0)).
+This is the primary license we care about for this documentation site.

+However, any code and data in this repo are licensed as follows:

 All _code_ contributions are licensed under the [Apache 2.0 LICENSE](https://github.com/The-AI-Alliance/community/blob/main/LICENSE.Apache-2.0) (which is also in this repo, [LICENSE.Apache-2.0](LICENSE.Apache-2.0)).

-All _documentation_ contributions are licensed under the [Creative Commons Attribution 4.0 International](https://github.com/The-AI-Alliance/community/blob/main/LICENSE.CC-BY-4.0) (which is also in this repo, [LICENSE.CC-BY-4.0](LICENSE.CC-BY-4.0)).

 All _data_ contributions are licensed under the [Community Data License Agreement - Permissive - Version 2.0](https://github.com/The-AI-Alliance/community/blob/main/LICENSE.CDLA-2.0) (which is also in this repo, [LICENSE.CDLA-2.0](LICENSE.CDLA-2.0)).